YASHBRO/Sing-in-Sync/README.md

   - after installing node to your system, the furthur requirements are already mentioned in [`package.json`](https://github.com/YASHBRO/Sing-in-Sync/blob/master/frontend/package.json) in the [`frontend`](https://github.com/YASHBRO/Sing-in-Sync/tree/master/frontend) folder
   - To install, first run `cd frontend` or manually move frontend folder, then run `npm install`

+#### How to run :
+After installing the mentioned dependencies, open your terminal in the root directory and then run the folling commands :

+1. `python manage.py runserver`
+2. `cd frontend`
+3. `npm rnu dev`

+These commands might vary a little bit depending upon your operating system, etc. For eg, `python` changes to `python3` in linux

 ## Developer: